-What is Bad Debt Expense Formula?
+What is the Bad Debt Expense Formula?

-Bad Debt expense is an expense recorded in financial statements when amount receivable from debtors are not recoverable due to inability of debtors to meet their financial obligation and can be calculated using direct method of allowance/estimation method.
+Bad Debt expense is an expense recorded in financial statements when amount receivable from debtors are not recoverable due to inability of debtors to meet their financial obligation and can be calculated using direct allowance/estimation method.

 Explanation of Bad Debt Expense Formula

 If an organization does its business by selling goods on credit, it always had a risk of non-recoverability of such amount.
-This non-recoverability is known as Bad debt, and recording such amount as an expense is known as bad debt expense.
+This non-recoverability is known as Bad debt, and recording such an expense is known as bad debt expense.
 Bad debt expenses equation can be recognized using two methods:

 - Direct Method